-There are four key steps included in the approved plan to protect Guelph’s drinking water.
+There are four key steps in the approved plan to protect Guelph’s drinking water.

 1. Moving Guelph’s boundary to include the Dolime Quarry lands

-The process for moving Guelph’s boundary to include the quarry lands, currently part of Guelph-Eramosa Township, includes a public process and requires provincial approval.
-Jurisdiction for the quarry property would be transferred from the Township to the City.
-The quarry owners would still own the property.
+The process for moving Guelph’s boundary to include the quarry lands, formerly part of Guelph-Eramosa Township, is complete.
+As of January 1, 2022, the City of Guelph has municipal jurisdiction for the quarry property.
+The quarry owner still owns the property.